Gifted and Honors Education

 You will also find updated gifted education news and resources for teachers, administrators and parents of gifted learners at www.azed.gov/gifte

 Parent Request for Gifted Testing

-Click on the link for the form, Parent Permission for Gifted Testing Form
+Please see the Parent Permission for Gifted Testing Form for more information.

 Thank you for your interest in the Litchfield Elementary School District Honors Program.

 Each middle school campus offers an Honors Program for students who are interested in a more rigorous curriculum and pace.
 Any student interested in being considered for entrance into the LESD Honors Program will need to complete an application for admittance into the program.